-As for the decision to how to respond to the recommendations of the Commission of Conciliation, the majority of MPs voiced the view that it was the responsibility not of the National Assembly but of the government itself to decide.
-Finally by a vote of 43 to 19 the Assembly decided not to express its intentions on the recommendations.
-The next day, 13 August, the Publicity Department for the first time made public the Commission's recommendations, and told the people that the government was in the process of examining whether to approve or reject them.
-Four days before the 1 November 1947 dead-line for responding to the recommendations, the Thai government presented its response to the Commission's Chairman:
+As for the decision to how to respond to the recommendations of the commission of conciliation, the majority of M.P.s voiced the view that it was not the responsibility of the National Assembly but of the government itself to decide.
+Finally by a vote of 43 to 19 the assembly decided not to express its intentions on the recommendations.

+The next day, 13 August, the Publicity Department for the first time made public the recommendations of the commission of conciliation, and told the people that the government was in the process of examining whether to approve or reject them.

+Four days before the 1 November 1947 deadline for responding to the recommendations of the commission of conciliation, the Thai government presented its response to the chairman of the commission of conciliation.

-Our government, which adheres to the objectives and principles of the United Nations, especially to the principles of justice, of government based on self-determination, and of liberty for the people, finds it difficult to accept the Commission's recommendations of 27 June 1947...The sympathy that Thailand has toward the independence of the states of Laos and Cambodia was declared in the Commission of Conciliation.
-Our government hereby confirms that it adheres to the principle of government based on self-determination.
-This is the only way to bring peace to Southeast Asia...Furthermore, our government reserves the right of appeal to United Nations as provided in the Charter of the United Nations concerning the peaceful settlement of disputes.
-66
+Our government, which adheres to the objectives and principles of the United Nations, especially to the principles of justice, of government based on self-determination, and of liberty for the people, finds it difficult to accept the commission's recommendations of 27 June 1947. ······The sympathy that Thailand has toward the independence of the states of Laos and Cambodia was declared in the commission of conciliation.
+Our government here confirms that it adheres to the principle of government based on self-determination.
+This is the only way to bring peace to Southeast Asia. ······Furthermore, our government reserves the right of appeal to United Nations as provided in the Charter of the United Nations concerning the pacific settlement of disputes.
+67